-Many children with cancer and other serious diseases have lost their homes because of the ongoing war.
-They cannot stay in refugee shelters due to their compromised immune systems.
-Being without a home for an extended treatment period is also psychologically hard, harming treatment outcomes and family relationships.
-Children who spend much time in hospitals and undergo painful treatments, are happy to have a safe place to call their own, where they can snuggle with their mothers.
+Many children with cancer and other serious diseases have lost their homes due to the ongoing war.
+They are unable to stay in refugee shelters due to their compromised immune systems.
+Being without a home during an extended treatment period is also psychologically challenging, impacting treatment outcomes and family relationships.
+Children who spend a lot of time in hospitals and undergo painful treatments find solace in having a safe place, where they can snuggle with their parents.

 Zaporuka Foundation provides free accommodation for at least 100 families annually, creating a comfortable and familiar atmosphere for sick children and keeping families together, which contributes to their recovery.
 Separation in the hospital can lead to strained relationships or even divorce for parents, while siblings may feel neglected without sufficient attention from their parents.

 This project has provided additional documentation in a Microsoft Excel file (projdoc.xls).